Civil Engineering Personal Statement

 My hopes for the future are to study architecture or engineering to a degree level and obtaining a place in university will take me one step closer to my goal and hopefully in the future open the door to becoming a fully chartered architect/engineer, enabling me to contribute to the planning and design of buildings throughout the world.

-Got Highers AABB- in 2008 also only did intermediate 1 english :p
+Offers 4 Unconditional for architecture and civil and environmental eng @ Heriot-Watt university and University of edinburgh Got Highers AABB- in 2008 also only did intermediate 1 english :p